YellMinNaing-micro/Report_Hub/README.md

 The app includes:
 - Default login with local admin credentials
-- Bottom tab navigation with `Home` and `Profile`
+- Bottom tab navigation with `Home`, `History`, and `Profile`
 - Light and dark theme toggle
 - Gallery image picker
 - Camera capture flow
 - Image preview and remove actions
-- PDF generation from selected images
+- PDF generation from selected images with a custom file name
 - PDF sharing
+- PDF history with saved file timestamps
+- Delete single PDF and delete all PDFs from history
+- Ripple press feedback across tappable buttons on Android

 ## Default Login